deviceplug/btleplug/README.md

 [![Github donate button](https://img.shields.io/badge/github-donate-ff69b4.svg)](https://www.github.com/sponsors/qdot)

-btleplug is a Rust BLE library, support Windows 10, macOS, Linux, and possibly iOS.
-It is currently made up of parts of other abandoned projects with a goal of building a fully cross platform proof of concept.
+btleplug is an async Rust BLE library, supporting Windows 10, macOS, Linux, and possibly iOS.
+It grew out of several earlier abandoned libraries for various platforms, with the goal of building a fully cross platform library.
+Adding support for other platforms such as Android is also planned.

-Our goal is the bring in some of the outstanding PRs from other projects, expand the platform support, and possibly make the API surface more ergonomic for being a truly cross-platform library.

-Oh and async might happen to because why not.

-btleplug is meant to be *host/central mode only*.
+btleplug is meant to be _host/central mode only_.
 If you are interested in peripheral BTLE (i.e. acting like a Bluetooth LE device instead of connecting to one), check out [bluster](https://github.com/dfrankland/bluster/tree/master/src).